adamrossbenton/tricksproject/readme.md

 That's why I've created Tricks: the Meeting!

-This is a MtG pack-opening simulator that utilizes a comprehensive card database API to generate random 15-card "packs" using the API found right here: https://docs.magicthegathering.io/
+This is a MtG pack-opening simulator, designed to recreate the experience of being the only one in your friend group that's into Magic.
+It utilizes a comprehensive card database API to generate random 15-card "packs" using the API found right here: https://docs.magicthegathering.io/

 FEATURES: